bnroys3/Claudeius/README.md

-# AgentCrew
+# Claudius

-A lightweight, fully-owned multi-agent framework with a UI — no LangChain, no CrewAI, just clean Python and Claude.
+A lightweight, fully-owned multi-agent framework with a UI — just clean Python, Claude, and HTML.

 ## Structure